10 min read

 There are many reasons as to why a person may adopt a plant-based diet.
 The most common of these include:

-Research shows that this type of eating pattern may reduce the risk of many chronic diseases such as high blood pressure, heart disease and type 2 diabetes3.
+- Health: Research shows that this type of eating pattern may reduce the risk of many chronic diseases such as high blood pressure, heart disease and type 2 diabetes 3

-Many people are concerned about the ethics behind consuming meat and other animal products.
+- Ethical: Many people are concerned about the ethics behind consuming meat and other animal products

-Animal agriculture often leads to land clearing and the production of large amounts of methane gas.
-This process places a large impact on the health of the earth4.
+- Environmental: Animal agriculture often leads to land clearing and the production of large amounts of methane gas.
+This process places a large impact on the health of the earth 4

-Legumes, nuts, seeds and grains are often cheaper protein sources than meat and poultry.
+- Affordability: Legumes, nuts, seeds and grains are often cheaper protein sources than meat and poultry

-Religions such as Buddhism or Seventh Day Adventists promote following a vegetarian diet as part of their practice.
+- Religion: Religions such as Buddhism or Seventh Day Adventists promote following a vegetarian diet as part of their practice

 Planning a balanced plant-based diet

-Instead of meat, chicken and eggs, plant-based eaters such use proteins such as tofu, tempeh, chickpeas, lentils, kidney beans, nuts and seeds.
-Nuzest Clean Lean Protein can also be a great addition to smoothies or oats to help boost up your daily protein intake.
+- Protein rich foods instead of meat, chicken and eggs, plant-based eaters such use proteins such as tofu, tempeh, chickpeas, lentils, kidney beans, nuts and seeds.
+Nuzest Clean Lean Protein can also be a great addition to smoothies or oats to help boost up your daily protein intake

-Such as wholegrain pasta, wraps, bread, quinoa and brown rice.
+- Whole grains such as wholegrain pasta, wraps, bread, quinoa and brown rice

-Instead of cows-milk dairy products, plant-based eaters may choose calcium-fortified plant milks such as soy, oat or almond milks and yoghurts.
-Asian greens, broccoli, tahini and tofu also provide a good source of calcium.
+- Dairy and dairy alternatives instead of cows-milk dairy products, plant-based eaters may choose calcium-fortified plant milks such as soy, oat or almond milks and yoghurts.
+Asian greens, broccoli, tahini and tofu also provide a good source of calcium

 Key nutrients to consider on a plant-based diet